kalib-code/sos-lesson-to-teach/docs/assimilation/growing-with-other-believer.md

 # GROWING WITH OTHER BELIEVERS

-When we become children of God through faith and repentance, we enter into a journey of spiritual growth, which involves our relationship with other believers in the church.
+There are aspects of spiritual growth that a Christian experiences with other believers.
+When one becomes a child of God through faith and repentance, God adds him to the church.

 ## BASIC TRUTHS ABOUT THE CHURCH

-### Origin of the Church
+### ORIGIN OF THE CHURCH
-- Jesus is the builder - Matt.
+a.
+Jesus is the builder - Matt.
 16:18
-- He died for it and purchased it - 1 Peter 1:18-19
+b.
+He died for it, and bought it - 1 Peter 1:18,19
-- Christ is the cornerstone (Eph 2:20) and the Head (Eph 4:15)
+c.
+Christ is the cornerstone (Eph 2:20) and the Head (EPH 4:15)
-- Summary: The church is a divine idea, originating from God.
+   *Summary: The church is a divine idea; its origin is God!*

-### Meaning of the Word Church
+### MEANING OF THE WORD CHURCH
-- The Greek word "ekklesia" means "the called out and called unto."
-In the New Testament, it refers to people who are called out from sin and called unto God.
+a.
+Greek word `ekklesia` - means “the called out and called unto.”
+In the NT it refers to people who are **called out from sin and called unto God**.
-- The English word "church" is derived from a root word that means "that which belongs to God."
+b.
+English word derived from root word w/c means `that which belongs to God`.

-### The Church Concept: A Body, People - Not a Place or Building
+### THE CHURCH CONCEPT: A BODY, PEOPLE - NOT A PLACE, NOT A BUILDING
-- All who accept the message of Christ are added to the body of believers, not an organization or physical structure.
+The verses below tell us that all who accepted the message were added to the body of believers - not to an organization nor to a building.

-- The church is like a body with many parts, each functioning and relating to one another.
+A body with many parts, each part functional, and all parts relating to one another.

-- Acts 2:41 - Those who accepted the message were baptized, and about three thousand were added to their number that day.
+- **Acts 2:41** Those who accepted his message were baptized, and about three thousand were added to their number that day.
-- Acts 5:14 - More and more people believed in the Lord and were added to their number.
+- **Acts 5:14** Nevertheless, more and more men and women believed in the Lord and were added to their number.

+The church as a body means the church is people in relationship to God and to one another.

+- **Eph 4:15-16** … we will in all things grow up into him who is the Head, that is, Christ.
+From him the whole body, joined and held together by every supporting ligament, grows, and builds itself up in love, as each part does its work.

 ## THE NEW TESTAMENT CHURCH MODEL

-The biblical church life involves believers gathering in two ways:
+The Biblical church life involves the gathering of the believers in two manners:

-1. In Small Groups
-2. As a Congregation in Corporate Celebration Gathering
+1. **IN SMALL GROUPS**
+2. **AS A CONGREGATION IN CORPORATE CELEBRATION GATHERING**

-- Acts 2:46 - Believers continued to meet together daily, breaking bread in their homes and sharing meals with glad and sincere hearts.
+   - **Acts 2:46** Every day they continued to meet together in the temple courts.
+They broke bread in their homes and ate together with glad and sincere hearts,
-- Acts 5:42 - They taught and proclaimed the good news in the temple courts and from house to house.
+   - **Acts 5:42** Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ.
-- Acts 20:20 - Public teaching and house-to-house instruction were both part of the church's life.
+   - **Acts 20:20** You know that I have not hesitated to preach anything that would be helpful to you but have taught you publicly and from house to house.

-## WELCOME TO THE BODY OF BELIEVERS
+## WELCOME TO THE BODY OF BELIEVERS HERE IN

-Welcome to the body of believers in _________________!

-1. Join us for the grand opening service on _________________________.
+1. See you in the grand opening Service on _____________________________
-2. Find a Bible study group nearest to you or consider hosting one in your home.
+2. Join a Bible Study group nearest to you or host one in your home.
-3. Enroll in the discipleship program to grow and learn together.
+3. Enroll in the Discipleship Program

-Let us journey together in the pursuit of spiritual growth and building up the body of Christ.